 - Cheaper integration tests:

-distageprovides you great memoization support for your tests so you may reuse heavy resources (like database connections) in multiple integration tests not sacrificing correctness.
+distageprovides you great memoization support for your tests so you may reuse expensive resources (like database connections) across multiple integration tests, gaining performance and without sacrificing correctness.

 - No pressure:

 distageis non-invasive and designed to not impact the way your Scala code is written.
 It just removes all the initialization boilerplate.
 You don’t need to learn magic tricks to write components in a distage application.